Claudine, Lady of Monaco: Later life

 Upon Lambert's death in 1494, their son Jean became Lord of Monaco as Jean II.
 Claudine outlived Jean, who was murdered in 1505 by his brother Lucien, the subsequent lord.
 According to tradition, Claudine was present during the murder of her son by her other son.
 She is said to have mourned Jean openly after his death, thereby demonstrating her opinion about his murder to his murderer and successor, her own son Lucien.
 Although her devotion to her son Jean was well-understood, particularly when she insisted on being buried beside him, she was also devoted to Lucien, whose claim of self-defense she believed.

 Claudine died in 1515 during Lucien's reign.
-In her will, she stated that her rights to the three provinces of the Lordship of Monaco was to be passed on to her children in accordance with the succession order stated in the will of her father and grandfather, securing female succession on condition that it did not result to a change in dynasty: she also reinstated her granddaughter Marie Grimaldi (daughter of Jean II) in the succession, despite Lucien having forced her to renounce her claims upon her marriage.
-As Claudine was not regarded as a ruler since 1458, the fact that she could make a will of her rights to the throne, regulating succession, is curious fact in regards to her legal position.
+In her will, she stated that her rights to the three provinces of the Lordship of Monaco were to be passed on to her children in accordance with the succession order stated in the will of her father and grandfather, securing female succession on condition that it did not result to a change in dynasty.
+She also reinstated her granddaughter Marie Grimaldi (daughter of Jean II) in the succession, despite Lucien having forced her to renounce her claims upon her marriage.
+As Claudine was not regarded as a ruler since 1458, the fact that she could make a will of her rights to the throne, regulating succession, is a curious fact in regards to her legal position.

 Issue

-Claudine had at least six children, or as much as 14:
+Claudine had at least nine children, or as much as 14: